-You’ve 48 hours to while away in West London.
+You’re spending a long weekend in London.
 Lucky you.
 There’s only one problem: the eternal problem of choice.
-Too many wonderful and interesting things to do.
-Below is a little list to help you on your way.
+Too many wonderful and interesting things to do, but below is our 48 hour guide to West London to help you on your way.

 Notting Hill may now be uber fashionable but 200 years ago it was wasteland and until the late 19th century home to piggeries and potteries.
 It was bombed heavily during the Second World War, and many families left, unable to afford the upkeep of the large houses.